zehdari/zehdari/README.md

 <h1 align="center">Hi 👋, I'm Cameron</h1>
-<h3 align="center">Computer Science Engineering Student and Robotics Enthusiast</h3>
+<h3 align="center">Grad Student and Robotics Enthusiast</h3>
 <h3 align="left">About Me:</h3>
 <p align="left">
-I'm currently the Vice President for the Ohio State University Underwater Robotics Team.
+I'm on the Ohio State University Underwater Robotics Team.
 Our team is dedicated to developing advanced autonomous underwater vehicles for competition and research.
 You can check out our work on our <a href="https://www.github.com/osu-uwrt" target="_blank" rel="noreferrer">GitHub</a>.
 </p>

 <h3 align="left">Languages and Tools:</h3>